stlcours/SIF_Win32/README.md

 3. Compile this project with Visual Studio 2010 Express or above.

 4. Navigate to `Engine/Porting/Win32/Output/<Debug|Release>` and copy all DLLs and EXE in that folder to somewhere else.
 You may also want to copy `libmp3lame.dll` and `libeay32.dll` located somewhere in the project if it's not exist in that folder.
+Also copy `SIF-Win32.json` in `Engine/Porting/Win32` folder.

 5. In the new location of the exe, create new directory named `install`